The Campbell Collaboration online library

 - Authors: Anthony Petrosino, John Buehler, Carolyn Turpin-Petrosino

 - Coordinating group(s): Crime and Justice

-- Type of document: Protocol, Review, Other, Previous version
+- Type of document: Protocol, Review, Plain language summary, Previous version

 - Volume: 9

 - PLS Title: Scared straight programs result in more crime

 - PLS Description: Scared straight programs involve organised visits to prison by juvenile delinquents or children at risk of committing crime, also called pre-delinquents.
 Scared straight and similar programs are promoted as a crime prevention strategy, identifying children at risk of committing crime to discourage them from any future criminal conduct.
 This review assesses the effect of these programs on criminal behaviours by juvenile delinquents or pre-delinquents.

 - Title: 'Scared straight' and other juvenile awareness programs for preventing juvenile delinquency

 This Campbell systematic review assesses the effect of scared straight and similar programs on criminal behaviours by juvenile delinquents or children at risk of committing crime.
 The review summarises findings from nine studies conducted in the United States.
 Participants include juveniles and young adults between the ages 14-20.
 A total of 946 juveniles or young adults participated in all 9 experimental studies.

 Scared straight interventions cause more harm than doing nothing.
 The nine studies provided no evidence for the effectiveness of scared straight or similar programs on subsequent delinquency.